Technology Initiative Grant Program

 Step 1.
 Submit a Letter of Intent (LOI)

-The TIG application process begins with the submission of a brief (2-5 page) letter of intent (LOI).
+The TIG application process begins with the submission of a brief (2-5 page) letter of intent (LOI) to apply for funding.
 The submission of a LOI enables a prospective applicant to get feedback on their project idea.
 We will invite full proposals for those projects that have a reasonable chance of success in the grant competition process based on LSC’s analysis of the information provided in the LOI.
 Prospective applicants are encouraged to contact TIG staff with any questions or to get information about prior TIG projects.

-Letters of Intent are submitted using LSC’s online grant system, and are usually due in mid-March.
-Invitations to submit a full application are usually sent by the end of April.
+Letters of Intent are submitted using LSC’s online grant system.
+They are due on Monday, February 29, 2016, at 11:59 pm EST. Invitations to submit a full application will be sent by April 11, 2016.

 Step 2.
 Submit a Full Application

-By the end of April, LSC invites successful LOI applicants to submit a full application in the LSC Grants online system.
-TIG Application Instructions are issued to provide detailed information about the requirements and review criteria to receive a TIG award.
-We hold an informational webinar about the full application process to provide additional guidance and information to the invited applicants.
+LSC invites successful LOI applicants to submit a full application in the LSC Grants online system.
+TIG application instructions will be issued in April to provide detailed information about the requirements and review criteria to receive a TIG award.
+We will also hold an informational webinar about the full application process to provide additional guidance and information to the invited applicants.

-Applications are submitted using LSC’s online grant system and are usually due in mid-June.
+Applications are submitted using LSC’s online grant system and will be due on Friday, May 20, 2016.
 TIG awards are announced by mid-September.

 Sample Grant Applications

 Applicants can utilize these sample application components when preparing their funding requests.
-These documents are intended to provide general guidance to applicants and may not meet all requirements for the 2015 TIG cycle.
-Programs should review the full Application Instructions for 2015 Grant Funding before they begin drafting.
+These documents are intended to provide general guidance to applicants and may not meet all requirements for the 2016 TIG cycle.
+Programs should review the full application instructions before they begin drafting.

 - Sample Project Narrative 1